Songonge/Power-BI-Projects/Spotify Songs Analysis 2023/Spotify_Songs_Analysis.md

 7. [Recommendations](#recommendations)

 ## Introduction
 This project is the second one completed during my internship at CognoRise Infotech.
 The project provides an analysis of Spotify songs for the year 2023.
 The dataset includes famous songs listed on Spotify and describes each song's popularity and attributes on different music platforms.

+The first part of this project, concerning **Data Cleaning**, was completed in PostgreSQL.
+Follow this [link](https://github.com/Songonge/SQL-Projects/blob/main/Spotify_Streams.md) for more details.
-This project was completed in Power BI where I designed an interactive dashboard to communicate insights from the analysis.
+This project was completed in Power BI, where I designed an interactive dashboard to communicate insights from the analysis.

 ### Business Overview or Problem
 This project leverages Power BI to analyze Spotify song data, providing insights into trends, listener preferences, and genre popularity.
 By visualizing metrics such as streaming counts and song characteristics, this analysis helps music curators, marketing teams, and artists make data-driven decisions.
 The goal is to optimize playlist recommendations, target specific audience segments, and enhance user engagement on the platform.
 Additionally, it supports predictive analysis for emerging artists or trends, allowing Spotify to remain competitive in the digital music landscape.